How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 Beds should be no wider than 4ft for easy cutting.

-When you’re planning, think of the different forms you’d like – eg tall rounds fluffy spray trailing etc that are useful when creating a floral design.’
+When you’re planning, think of the different forms you’d like – eg tall rounds fluffy spray trailing etc that are useful when creating a floral design and choosing the type of plant to grow.’

 Donna Bowen-Heath, Pheasant Botanica